Red Sphinx Books

 From the exhibition of the same name in Emerson Gallery, Berlin.

-Edition of 20, signed and numbered, a snip at 100 euros
+Edition of 20, signed and numbered 100 euros, only a few left

 • 27) A Small Diter-Rotikon

-prima ballerinas, Gertrud Stein (if memory serves well a juke box and a shotgun, a topiaried garden, a wedge, some cheese and much much more.
+Gertrud Stein (if memory serves well), a juke box and a shotgun, a topiaried garden, a wedge, some cheese, and much much more.

-Eye-blistering psychedelia used to distract from linear arguments in lnie with bataille, so I am told.
+but taking its visual stimulus from the likes of Martin Sharp: eye-blistering psychedelia used to distract from linear arguments in line with Georges Bataille, so I am told.

 48 A4 pages plus a fold-out poster cover make this a highly attractive proposition at € 90 (signed and numbered edtiion of 20).
 Printed in high gloss, 160 g top paper,